NCSutcliffe/NCSutcliffe.github.io/_posts/2025-07-18-Launching.md

 ---
-title: "Launching August 2025"
+title: "Launching in 2026"
-date: 2025-07-18
+date: 2025-12-31
 ---
 # I'm launching a new blog!

-Im launching a new blog...
+Im launching a new blog and instagram account in 2026!
-Something about me....